Pet Grooming Studio Academy- FAQ

 Welcome to our Frequently Asked Questions (FAQ) section!
 Here, we have gathered some commonly asked interview questions and provided answers to assist you.
 Please take a moment to review the information below, and feel free to reach out to us if you require further assistance.

 1) OSAP- Unfortunately, we are not registered with the OSAP (Ontario Student Assistance Program).
 Programs eligible for OSAP must be a minimum of 13 weeks long each.
 Our programs are 10 weeks each.

-2) The Second Career Programs – This program is operated by the Ontario Grants programs with the Ministry of Labour, Training and Skills Development.
+2) Better Job Ontario – This program is operated by the Ontario Grants programs with the Ministry of Labour, Training and Skills Development.

 To see if you are eligible for this grants program, you must first contact an Employment Services Agency and speak to a counsellor.
 You may visit our school after getting "the program information package" from their office.
 We will need to go over the required documents for the program with you.

 3) Student Loans from Financial Institutes- Please speak to your Financial Institutes advisor BEFORE visiting the school.
 Documents and requirements may differ depending on the Bank.

 We can prepare the school documents you need if you are planning to apply for the financial institute’s student loan.